altmancarly-hue/AI-Automation-Framework-for-Medical-Assistants/README.md

-# AI Automation Program Guide [Medical Assistant Role]
+# AI Automation Framework for Medical Assistants

 **A workflow-by-workflow implementation plan for automating the Medical Assistant role in a small independent pediatric practice.**